 - Limiting the frequency of your communication with them

-If there are people who emotionally or physically abused you in the past, then it’s recommended that you take therapy to determine how to draw boundaries or cut off from them.
+If there are people who emotionally or physically abused you in the past, then if required, take therapy to determine how to draw boundaries or cut off from them completely.

 6. Clean Everyday

 Do you just sit on your desk every day with your laptop placed between all of the mess?
 Do you forget to make your bed when you get up?
-All these things seem very trivial but they play a huge role in signaling a fresh start of the day to your mind.
+All these things seem very trivial, but they play a massive role in signaling a fresh start of the day to your mind.

 Even if you’re relatively tidy, have a small daily cleaning ritual during which you dust your room clean and just cleanse the overall energy of the place.
 This act of cleaning will feel like a reboot.
 When you feel like doing nothing, just clearing the mess from your desk will help you set things in motion.

 It doesn’t have to be your room or your desk.
-Every morning you can take a minute to place your newly laundered clothes properly in your wardrobe and place the dirty ones in your laundry bag.
-Simple acts of cleanliness help in starting the day on a great note.
+Every morning you can take a minute to place your newly laundered clothes in your wardrobe correctly and place the dirty ones in your laundry bag — simple acts of cleanliness help in starting the day on a high note.

 Also, if you clean every day, you won’t need the much dreaded massive cleanup day.